 The dating scene is vast and deep, and the truth is that dating apps are a great way to meet people and find a meaningful connection.
 When it came to our top picks, we featured the apps that charmed us with their profile features, inclusivity and user safety.
 The following dating apps may be worth looking into as well.

 - LGBTQ+ inclusive

-- Subscription packages start at $37.99 per month
+- Premium subscription starts at 35.90 per month

 - Free version includes ads

-With over 25 years in the online dating game, Match.com is considered a pioneer in the industry.
+With more than 25 years in the online dating game, Match is considered a pioneer in the industry.
 The site has one of the largest dating pools and a tried-and-true algorithm to help users find their “mutual matches.”
-On the downside, the free version lacks messaging, meaning that you can only receive messages, not send them.
-To get the full-feature experience — unlimited messaging, video chat, dating experts and read receipts — you must sign up for a subscription package.
+Messaging matches is free, but limited — unless you upgrade.

 - Video date

 - Geared toward long-term commitments